2837790380/CoRE/README.md

-# Consistent Region Embedding across Cities via Latent Space Alignment
+# Cross-City Latent Space Alignment for Consistency Region Embedding

 These are the source codes for the **CoRE** model and its corresponding data.